ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 Choosing our own monoid and index function gives us a lot of flexibility and power!

-This pattern generalizes to any Representable you can think of, and most Representables which have an interesting `Rep r` will have some cool features!
+This pattern generalizes to any Representable you can think of, and most Representables which have an interesting `Rep r` will have some sort of cool structure or use-case!
+Think about some other Representables and see what you can come up with!

+## Indexing by Integers using Stream

-Let's try another Functor and see what happens, here we'll go with an infinite `Stream` from [Data.Stream.Infinite](http://hackage.haskell.org/package/streams-3.3/docs/Data-Stream-Infinite.html) in the [streams package](http://hackage.haskell.org/package/streams), whose representation is `Int`.
+Let's try another Functor and see what happens, here we'll go with an infinite `Stream` from [Data.Stream.Infinite](http://hackage.haskell.org/package/streams-3.3/docs/Data-Stream-Infinite.html) in the [streams package](http://hackage.haskell.org/package/streams), whose representation is `Int`, that is; `Rep Stream ~ Int`.

 With a representation type of `Int` we could do all sorts of things!
 Note here how the Functor (`Stream`) is infinite, but the representable is actually